Globally, 1 in 3 women have experienced physical, sexual, psychological and other forms of violence.

 Honorable Chief Justice Antonio Herman Benjamin, National High Court of Brazil (STJ) and President of the Federal Justice Council; President of the Global Judicial Institute on the Environment

-"I extend my respect to the entire team from ADB for providing support and technical assistance to the entire process…training in this area is extremely important...Let us continue in the future with the support of our partners so we can better prepare ourselves as judges to work effectively and to provide better justice, especially to women and children."
+"I extend my respect to the entire team from ADB for providing support and technical assistance to the entire process…training in this area is extremely important...let us continue in the future with the support of our partners so we can better prepare ourselves as judges to work effectively and to provide better justice, especially to women and children."

 In these interviews, psychologists address the critical issues surrounding children in legal proceedings for offenses against women and children.
 Experts discuss the power imbalances that affect children's testimonies, the profound impact of witnessing domestic violence, and the complex reasons behind the silence of sexual assault victims.
 The interviews present valuable insights from a psychological perspective that can help build capacity for prosecuting offenses and responding to vulnerable populations.

 On 3–16 March 2025, the Asian Development Bank (ADB) conducted a series of workshops based on Parts A and B of the Fiji Bench Book on Children for 108 Legal Aid Commission (LAC) lawyers.
-Parts A and B of the Fiji Bench Book on Children serve as a guide for dealing with children coming before the courts in criminal proceedings, including child complainants and witnesses.